 Those itching for a quality turkey hunt will find plenty of places to scratch their desire in Minnesota.
 Wild turkeys have become an increasingly common sight across much of Minnesota.
 With the exception of the heavy forest north of U.S. Highway 2, you're likely to spot the eastern wild turkey just about anywhere.

 Those who like to hunt and fish are doubly blessed.
 That’s because wild turkeys share the same landscape as many of Minnesota’s famed 5,400 fishing lakes, including legendary Mille Lacs Lake.
 In 2017, BassMaster Magazine ranked Mille Lacs as the number one bass lake in America.

 What if you get your bird on opening day?
 A great solution is to explore the lakes, rivers and streams of one of America’s top three inland fishing destinations.
 Southeast Minnesota—where turkeys are most abundant—is home to thousands of miles of trout streams that trickle and tumble through steep wooded valleys.
 These waters hold wild and stocked brown, brook and rainbow trout, and are a breeze to find.
-Maps are available at dnr.state.mn.us/fishing/trout_streams/south_mn_maps.html.
-The stream trout season opens April 18 in 2018.
+Maps are available through the DNR's Southern Minnesota Trout Angling Opportunities Map.

-Minnesota’s inland fishing season opens May 12 in 2018.
+Minnesota’s inland fishing season opens in early to mid-May.
 Therefore, those hunting turkey during the first three time periods are unable to fish for walleye, northern pike, bass and several other species.
 However, there is still plenty of fishing to enjoy because the crappie and bluegill seasons never close in Minnesota.
-The easiest way to scout for crappie holes or bluegill beds is to visit the Minnesota’s DNR LakeFinder at dnr.state.mn.us/lakefind.
+The easiest way to scout for crappie holes or bluegill beds is to visit the Minnesota DNR LakeFinder.
 This website and app displays lakes by county, and it also provides contour maps as well as fish stocking and fish population information.

-Hunters who want to experience Mille Lacs Lake—the 132,000-acre legendary lake and home of the Bassmaster Toyota Angler of the Year Championship the past two years—should know that state forests, state wildlife management areas and county forest land are in the immediate area.
-Helpful information is available at millelacs.com
+Hunters who want to experience Mille Lacs Lake—the 132,000-acre legendary lake and home of the Bassmaster Toyota Angler of the Year Championship in previous years—should know that state forests, state wildlife management areas and county forest land are in the immediate area.
+Helpful information is available through Mille Lacs Area Tourism.